Sunday, 18 May 2008

 Usually when lovers meet, they stand against the setting sun and it is supposed to end with “and they lived happy and content ever after...”, yet that is where marriages begin.
 So after the sunset, once the flash bulbs stopped, once the level of ho-ha lowered, how did Sonali feel?
 How did the young boy feel, once he grew up and realised he had a father and elder brother in India?

-All these questions were going around in my head as I searched for answers.
-I could piece together many things because I could search in English and Italian, as well as some minor sources in Spanish and French that gave crucial information.
-This search was exclusively through internet.
 I didn’t find much about the emotional part of this story and perhaps it is better that way since I can imagine that even after all these years, many of these memories must be still very painful for all those who are still alive.
 Roberto died in 1977.
-Harisadhan Dasgupta probably died in 1986 or around that.
-It is not clear if Sonali Rossellini is still alive.
-Yet their children are around and probably they carry the scars of this event.
+Harisadhan Dasgupta died in 1996 or around that.
+Sonali's son, Arjun/Gil died in 2008 and Sonali died in 2014.
+However, their other children are around and probably they carry the scars of this event.

-Roberto was in India for almost 9 months, refusing to look at famous monuments and rather preferring to take a non-exotic view of India, by looking at lives of common persons.
-The Indian stay of Roberto led to two works, a documentary film “India – Matri Bhumi” (1959) and a TV mini-series “India vista da Rossellini” (India seen by Rossellini, 1959) broadcasted on RAI channel.
+The Indian stay of Roberto led to two works, a documentary film “India – Matri Bhumi” (1959) and a TV mini-series “India vista da Rossellini” (India seen by Rossellini, 1959) broadcasted in Italy and France.
 The mini-series "India seen by Rossellini" broadcast in 10 episodes was produced jointly by India, Italy and France.

 “India – Matri Bhumi” was a film in 4 parts.
 The first part took a lyrical look at the daily life of a mahout (elephant handler).
 Part two was about an East Bengal refugee who is working on a dam and after the work is finished, he is relocated to another construction site.
 Part three was about an elderly person contemplating nature in a jungle and finally, part four is about a monkey owner dying from heat and the monkey looking for another owner.

-Sonali Rossellini: Today she would be around 78 years old.
-Palmira, Roberto’s gardener’s wife says, “Sonali was more solitary compared to Ingrid.
-However friendship between Ingrid and Roberto remained and even afterwards, Ingrid came with Lars to the villa.
-At that time, Roberto’s financial situation was not good and the villa belonged to the people who had given credit to Roberto.
+Palmira, Roberto’s gardener’s wife said: “Sonali was more solitary compared to Ingrid.
+However friendship between Ingrid and Roberto remained.
+Even after their divorce, Ingrid came with her third husband Lars to the Rossellini villa.
+At that time, Roberto’s financial situation was not good and the villa had been indebted to the bank which had given credit to Roberto.
 Ingrid even asked Lars to buy that villa to help Roberto.”
-Sonali was an aspiring actress when she got married to Harisadhan Dasgupta.
-She had studied at Shanti Niketan and Bimal Roy’s wife was her aunt.

-It was a love story with a happy ending, or so it would seem.
 Yet, that happy ending was inextricably linked with pain and suffering for many of the protagonists.
 It would make for a wonderful novel, one of those melodramatic tomes that we feel are so unbelievable.

 Friday, 2 May 2008